 Consultant will assign a Lead Consultant that will be the primary contact for the Client.
 The Lead Consultant will be a Senior Consultant with extensive experience working with government agencies.

 Scope of Work

-Consultant proposes that the scope of work include assessment and facilitation leading to development of a City Equity Plan.
+Consultant proposes that the scope of work include assessment and facilitation leading to development of a City Equity Plan in Phase One and an Equitable Policing Plan in Phase Two.